datacenter/arya/README.md

 Recommended:

+* pip (to install from pypi)
-* Git
+* Git (to install from github)

 ## Downloading

 Option A:

+Install from pypi:

+    pip install arya

+Option B:

 If you have git installed clone the repository

     git clone https://github.com/datacenter/arya.git

-Option B:
+Option C:

-If you don't have git [download a zip copy of the repository](https://github.com/datacenter/ACI/archive/master.zip) and extract.
+If you don't have git [download a zip copy of the repository](https://github.com/datacenter/arya/archive/master.zip) and extract.

 ## Installing
 Change directory to the cloned/extracted repo